KrystianFH/reading-notes/README.md

 # __My Learning Journal__

+Hello Starshine, the Earth says Hello!
+My name is Krystian.
+Here is a link to my GitHub profile:

 ## 1. Mastering *Markdown*
   - Markdown is used to style text, on pages like Github.
   - Aside from styling text, Markdown can be used to add *images, tables, and links*!